IIT-EnergySystemModels/openTEPES/doc/rst/Download.rst

 Mosek

 Another alternative is the `Mosek solver <https://www.mosek.com/>`_.
 Note that it is a commercial solver and you need a license for it.
 Mosek is a good alternative to deal with QPs, SOCPs, and SDPs problems.
 You only need to use ``conda install -c mosek mosek`` for installation and request a license (academic or commercial).
 To request the academic one, you can request `here <https://www.mosek.com/products/academic-licenses/>`_.
 Moreover, Mosek brings a `license guide <https://docs.mosek.com/9.2/licensing/index.html>`_.
 But if you are request an academic license, you will receive the license by email, and you only need to locate it in the following path ``C:\Users\(your user)\mosek`` in your computer.

+HiGHS

+This solver is activated by calling the openTEPES model with the solver name 'appsi_highs'.

 GAMS